Home Blog Rental Lease Agreement Review

 Jump to Section

 A rental lease agreement is a legally binding contract between a landlord who owns property and a tenant that rents the property for personal or commercial use.
-The contract will outline important terms and conditions like the rental amount, payment due date, contract duration, and property use.

 What is a Rental Lease Agreement Review?

 A rental lease agreement review is the process of going over a contract to ensure that the terms and conditions of the contract are written correctly, fairly, and follow all applicable laws and regulations.
-Contract review must be completed before the contract is signed by both parties and becomes legally binding.
+Contract review should be completed before the contract is signed by both parties and becomes legally binding.

 It is highly recommended that parties hire a real estate lawyer to review a rental lease agreement.
 A knowledgeable attorney will know what terms must be included in lease agreements and how to protect the rights and interests of both the landlord and the tenant through the rental process.